edv4rd0/flask-microservices-users/README.md

 To get the IP address of the host machine, use `docker-machine ip aws-sandbox`.

-If deploying to a public subnet, you can rmeove `--amazonec2-private-address-only`.
+If deploying to a public subnet, you can remove `--amazonec2-private-address-only`.

 Now, when running `docker compose up -d` it will deploy to AWS.
 Check the EC2 Console and you will see a new EC2 instance running there.